-will work to provide ELLs with access to rigorous, grade-level instruction and materials.
+provide ELLs with access to rigorous, grade-level instruction and materials.
 Given this opportunity to learn, ELLs will acquire the reasoning, language skills, and academic registers they need to be successful across the curriculum and throughout the school day.

-• Instruction that Builds on Student Assets.
-All students bring knowledge, skills, and experiences with them into the classroom that can be leveraged to promote learning.
+• Instruction that builds on student assets.
+All students bring knowledge, skills, and experiences into the classroom that can be leveraged to promote learning.
 Students' home cultures and languages are key resources in their own right, and can help them in developing both the social and academic registers of English.
-By accelerating and deepening the development of English proficiency, students thus benefit academically when their home languages and cultures are recognized as assets.
+Students benefit academically when their home languages and cultures are recognized as assets.

 - Support and professional development.
-Teachers are professionals, capable of planning effective lessons that engage ELLs and advance learning and language proficiency across the curriculum.
-If teachers are given the time and professional development to plan lessons aligned to the district's academic standards; incorporate grade-level appropriate, complex texts into their classroom instruction; and ensure access for English language learners through appropriate scaffolds or differentiation, they will succeed in raising ELL achievement.
+Teachers are professionals capable of planning effective lessons that engage ELLs and advance learning and language proficiency across the curriculum.
+If teachers are given the time and professional development to plan lessons aligned to the district's academic standards; incorporate grade-level appropriate, complex texts into their classroom instruction; and ensure access for English Language Learners through appropriate scaffolds or differentiation, they will succeed in raising ELL achievement.
 Teachers also need support and guidance from instructional leaders who understand the important shifts needed to engage ELLs in complex thinking, talk, and tasks anchored in complex, grade-level texts. - Shared ownership.
-In an environment where all educators share responsibility for the success of all students, teachers are supported and empowered to improve their instructional practice in order to meet the needs of ELL students in their classroom.
+In an environment where all educators share responsibility for the success of all students, teachers are supported and empowered to improve their instructional practice in order to meet the needs of ELLs in their classrooms.
 Understanding that all teachers are teachers of ELLs promotes improved attention to language development, as well as coordination and dissemination of the support, instructional practices, and resources necessary for teachers across the curriculum to ensure that students at varying levels of English proficiency have access to core content and effective instruction.

-In sum, when we respect students as learners by holding high expectations for their achievement, equipping them with the skills they need to meet these expectations, and recognizing the value of the experience and knowledge they bring with them into the classroom, we can improve their social and academic outcomes.
+In sum, when we respect all students as learners by holding high expectations for their achievement, equipping them with the skills they need to meet these expectations, and recognizing the value of the experience and knowledge they bring into the classroom, we can improve their social and academic outcomes.
 Likewise, when we respect teachers as professionals by providing them with the support and training they need to effectively engage ELLs and building a culture of shared accountability among all educators, we improve the quality of teaching and learning not only for ELLs but for all students.